abarbatei/vistier/README.md

 The API is easily incorporated in any system and does not require any storage mechanism when deployed loically.
 It relies solely on processing transactions and, with enough committed resources, can be surprisingly fast.

+This project/repository has several components.
+- `libvistier`: API for querying royalty, TX and wallet information
+- `flask server`: a server integrating Vistier API
+- `docker image`: a simple docker image on the above flask server, image can be found [here](https://hub.docker.com/r/abadon42/vistier)
+- `discord bot`: a POC discord bot for highlight one beneficial use case of Vistier API.
+More on this [here](./discord)

+Currently, the API supports Magic Eden transactions, however it is easily extendable to other markets.

 ## Setup